Benedictine Coronavirus Information

 What is Benedictine doing to ensure resident and staff safety?

 Our residents’ and associates’ health, wellness and safety is our top priority.
-The following are just some of the protocols we have established:

 - Residents have been given face masks to wear and encouraged to social distance when outbreaks occur.